jasonmit/nest-cli/README.md

 [![npm version](https://badge.fury.io/js/nest-cli.svg)](http://badge.fury.io/js/nest-cli)

 An unofficial command-line tool for managing your Nest thermostat.
+This was built as an exercise for learning the API.
+Pull requests are welcome if you experience issues or want to improve the feature set.

 ## Requirements